-A \$5 registration fee per child is charged.
+A \$25 registration fee per child is charged and this fee is non-refundable.

 Families without access to a checking account or credit card account must contact the payment registrar office at 216-263-6860 to discuss other payment options.